fherb2/wildlifeRecords2Hdf/README.md

 However, data sampled in great detail over time, such as environmental audio data, has special requirements, as this data is usually not fed to AI applications as a pure data series, but is selected and pre-processed in pre-processing phases and sometimes converted into completely different mathematical spaces.
 All the more so if metadata containing more information than a simple singular attribute for a sound data series over a specific time range is also recorded in parallel.

-This project is intended to address precisely this specificity in order to ensure the implementation of ‘good scientific practice’ (publication of source data in parallel with the publication of results obtained from it) for scientific data series with the content character described above, but also to provide working groups with limited resources with tools for data structuring in addition to the analysis tools that are usually available.
+This project is intended to address precisely this specificity in order to ensure the implementation of ‘good scientific practice’ (publication of reusable source data in parallel with the publication of results obtained from it) for scientific data series with the content character described above, but also to provide working groups with limited resources with tools for data structuring in addition to the analysis tools that are usually available.

 ### What is the right data format for audio and meta data?